Due to IP65 protection class rating, this laser measurer can be used even in the most extreme conditions and environments.

 Dewalt is the leading manufacturer of industrial power tools and supplier of attachments, accessories, and protective clothing.
 The Dewalt DW03050 is an industrial power tool designed to calculate distances from one corner to another easily and accurately by using the end post corner stand-off feature.

 A laser distance measurer sends out a focused pulse of light to a target and upon detecting the reflection, calculates the distance to this target with an accuracy of +/- 1.5mm in the range of 50m.
 The maximum distance length the DeWalt DW03050 can target is up to 165 ft making it sufficient for most tasks that need to be done in small and mid-sized premises.
 What we liked about the DeWalt DW03050 is that it's very convenient to hold in hand.
 It has a solid flat base which serves as a sturdy platform making it easier to make accurate measurements with minor to none deviations and errors in readings.
 Speaking of readings, the DeWalt DW03050 displays linear meter readings as well as area and volume calculations.
-It can subtract and/or add readings and calculate distance in imperial and metric as per your convenience.
+It can subtract and/or add readings and calculate the distance in imperial and metric as per your convenience.
 Furthermore, since the DeWalt DW03050 uses the Pythagoras theorem, it can also calculate indirect heights.
 With all that, the DeWalt DW03050 is very user-friendly and convenient to use.
 It has a two-line backlit display which provides great visibility in all working conditions.
-And it has a straightforward interface which won't present any challenge even to an amateurish user holding the device in hands for the first time in his life.
+And it has a straightforward interface that won't present any challenge even to an amateurish user holding the device in their hands for the first time in his life.

 The DeWalt DW03050 laser measuring tool has an IP65 debris/water protection and an over-moulded casing, which means it can withstand and survive multiple impacts and drops that are inevitable on a job site.
 Thus, you can rest assured that even if you manage to drop the device from the height of 2m to the concrete floor, you won't need to buy a new one - it will survive the drop and most likely won't even crack.